When parking is so limited you have to fight for your seat from the street, you know you’re in for a great meal.

 Dusty’s is SO welcoming.
 Locals Wally and Dottie (who have their own table bearing their names in gold) like to joke, “If you’re a stranger when you walk in, you’re definitely not a stranger when you walk out.”

 Like Wally and Dottie have found, Dusty’s has a fun, laid-back vibe with an unspoken invitation to let loose and leave your worries at the door.
-However, they only serve wine and beer, so you can still keeps your wits about you.
+However, they only serve wine and beer, so you can still keep your wits about you.

 There are two bars, mostly occupied by locals.
 We recommend you claim a spot as a benchwarmer at the oyster bar, where the boys will keep your drinks full.